koo5/new_shit/README.md

 * nodes.py: AST classes - "nodes"
 * widgets.py textbox, number box, button..
 * element.py - both widgets and nodes descend from Element
-* project.py: project() "projects" the AST tree onto a grid of text
+* project.py: project() "projects" the AST tree into a grid of text
-* tags.py: the result of calling element.render() is a list of tags, these are analogous to html tags
+* tags.py: the results of calling element.render(), analogous to html tags
-* menu.py
+* frames.py: the panels: Root, Menu, Info
-* colors.py: supposed to keep color settings in one place, doesnt get much love
+* colors.py: color settings
 * there are other files around, mostly mess and notes.
 * the_doc.py: an attempt to migrate all documentation into lemon